Great Wilderness Journey

 The landscape changes from the Okavango’s floodplains to savannah habitat and riverine forest, creating a paradise for a high diversity of wildlife and bird species.
 The area is home to a variety of plains game as well as all of Botswana's major predators, including lion, leopard, cheetah, and the endangered wild dog.
 The first afternoon activity highlights the range of habitats in the northern sector of the concession, focusing on the riverine habitat of the Linyanti and its surrounding forest and bushveld.

 Days 5, 6, & 7: Okavango Delta (Gomoti Camp)

 Depart by light aircraft to Gomoti Camp, located on a private concession adjoining the Moremi Game Reserve.
-The Khwai Concession is one of the most diverse areas in northern Botswana, and features a wide range of exciting wildlife habitats from forests and floodplains, to wetlands and grasslands.
-The narrow Khwai Channel is home to large mammals such as hippo and crocodile with buffalo and red lechwe often seen grazing along the fringe.
-The beautiful riverine woodland found along the river provides further sanctuary to birds, primates and leopard.
-Activities focus around day and night game drives, nature walks and seasonal mekoro excursions.
-Away from the river there is a wonderful mix of acacia and leadwood trees of varying sizes leading into mopane woodland.
-The latter, together with the permanent presence of water, attracts large numbers of elephant to the area.
-Larger predators include lion, wild dog and spotted hyaena, while birdlife found here is just as varied thanks to the wide range of habitats.
+The concession is one of the most diverse in northern Botswana, and features a wide range of exciting wildlife habitats, from forests and floodplains to wetlands and grasslands.
+The diverse habitat supports a wide range of herbivores,including elephant, buffalo, giraffe, and numerous antelope.
+Larger predators include lion, leopard, wild dog and spotted hyaena; birdlife is just as varied thanks to the wide range of habitats.